Longcut/google-drive-backup/README.md

 **--logfile** - Path to the file to which the logs should be written to.
 By default, writes to `backup.log` in the current directory.
 The file will be overwritten every time the script is run.

 **--drive_id** ID of the folder which you want to download.
 By default, entire "My Drive" is downloaded.

+## Options for recover.py
+Following command line options are available.

+**--destination** - Path to the folder where the files were downloaded to.
+If not specified, a folder named `downloaded` is used.

+**--file_id** ID of the file which you want to recover.

+**--file_name** Exact file name of the file you want to recover.

+**--folder** Exact name of the folder you want to recover.